hashicorp/katakoda/vault-terraform-ent/step1.md

 The `plan` output reports what resources will be created, changed, or destroyed.
 Since this is the first time running Terraform against this Vault instance, there is nothing to change or destroy.

 ```
-Plan: 7 to add, 0 to change, 0 to destroy.
+Plan: 14 to add, 0 to change, 0 to destroy.
 ```

-The `terraform apply` command first executes the `plan` command.
-Therefore, this step is not necessary; however, very useful when you are working on the Terraform files to verify the actions.

 Finally, execute the plan using the `terraform apply` command.